- Tour Vilnius' Old Town and its hundreds of medieval buildings

 When you're finished, a driver will return you to your hotel in Riga, and you'll have the evening free.

 Day 8: Day Trip to Jūrmala

-It's the perfect place to spend a morning and afternoon relaxing.
-You'll have the day free to explore the town, enjoy lunch at a local restaurant or café, and spend time at the beach, should you choose. in the evening you can also enjoy a traditional Latvian dinner at a local restaurant.
+It's the perfect place to spend the morning and afternoon relaxing.
+You'll have the day free to explore the town, enjoy lunch at a local restaurant or café, and spend time at the beach, should you choose.
+In the evening, you can also enjoy a traditional Latvian dinner at a local restaurant.
 Afterward, you'll return to your hotel in Riga.
 Architecture enthusiasts will enjoy the juxtaposition of ornate timber cottages beside giant concrete Soviet structures.

 After breakfast, you'll journey about 33 miles (53 km) northeast of Riga to Sigulda.
-This small rural town is situated in Latvia's largest protected protected area of Gauja National Park, which takes up 354 square miles (917 square km), most of which is forest.
+This small rural town is situated in Latvia's largest protected area, Gauja National Park, which takes up 354 square miles (917 sq km), most of which is forest.

 Upon arrival, you'll embark on a 10k hike amid this stunning scenery, which will also take you to the biggest cave in the Baltics.
-You'll also visit local towns to see the ruins of Sigulda Castle, which was built by crusaders in the year 1207 ACE, and Turaida Castle, which was commissioned by the Archbishop of Riga in 1214 ACE.
+You'll also visit local towns to see the ruins of Sigulda Castle, which crusaders built in the year 1207 CE, and Turaida Castle, which was commissioned by the Archbishop of Riga in 1214 CE.